philosowaffle/peloton-to-garmin/vNextReleaseNotes.md

 - [#683] Initial fix for Garmin Upload error.
 Additionally introduces new settings for configuring Garmin Api.

+> [!CAUTION]
+> **Windows App Users**
+> When editing settings, you may encounter an issue where your mouse stops working within the P2G app.
+Keyboard navigation continues to work.
+If this happens, quit P2G and restart.
+I will be investigating how to get a proper fix for this on a future release.

 ## Docker Tags

 - Console